 STATUS Work orders were issued in December 2018 for the General Fund work plan maintenance.
-The preservation contract was advertised in January 2019, and bids are scheduled to be opened on February 1, 2019.
-Staff anticipates submitting for City Council consideration in April or May 2019.
+The preservation contract was advertised in January 2019, and bids were opened on February 8.
+Staff plans to submit the construction award for City Council consideration on April 10.